-As of February 1, 2019, all new and renewed Secure Certificates of Indian Status are issued with a machine-readable zone on the back of the card.
+As of February 1, 2019, all new and renewed secure status cards are issued with a machine-readable zone on the back of the card.

 The machine-readable zone contains only cardholder information that is already displayed on the front of the card.

 Certificate of Indian Status

 The Certificate of Indian Status, or status card, is still issued in some First Nation offices.
 This card has only a limited number of security features found on other government-issued identity documents.

-The laminated Certificate of Indian Status with no renewal date is also still valid.
+The laminated status card with no renewal date is also still valid.

 Older versions of the status card

-All previously issued versions of the Secure Certificate of Indian Status and the Certificate of Indian Status are valid until the renewal date on the card.
+All previously issued versions of both the secure status card and the status card are valid until the renewal date on the card.